This post may contain affiliate links, please see our privacy policy + disclosures for details.

 - 2 tablespoons unsalted butter

-- 8 tablespoons cream cheese cut into small cubes; may substitute 1/2 cup whole milk cottage cheese
+- 8 tablespoons cream cheese, cubed; substitute with ½ cup whole milk cottage cheese

 - 2 tablespoons crumbled goat cheese

-- ½ cup leftover hash brown potatoes brought to room temperature
+- ½ cup leftover hash brown potatoes, at room temperature

 - ½ cup fresh English peas